 Unclog the Pipes

 Sediment buildup or corrosion can restrict flow through your supply pipes.
-Eventually, sediment causes the same flow and pressure problems leaks or stuck valves can.
+Sediment causes the same flow and pressure problems leaks or stuck valves can.
 If your pipes are old or made of outdated material, it’s possible that heavy metal and lime deposits or rust and corrosion have clogged them up from the inside.

 A professional can use video inspection and hydro-jetting equipment to clean all that gunk out of your pipes.